 We recommenced initial supply within the targeted six week period and remain on track to achieve production levels in line with historical demand by January 2013.
-Our marketing teams have delivered marketing and communication programmes in each business unit, underpinned by strong execution activity, to ensure that we return the Fruit Shoot brand back to its previous market scale as soon as possible.
-The early indicators are positive, with brand health measures back towards pre-recall levels.
+Our marketing teams have delivered marketing and communication programmes in each business unit, underpinned by strong execution activity, to ensure that we return the Fruit Shoot brand back to its previous

-Build and realise the value of our emerging US Fruit Shoot business
+2. Build and realise the value of our emerging US Fruit Shoot business

 During 2012 we made substantial progress in building the Fruit Shoot brand in the US.
-We announced earlier in the year that we had agreements in eight US states (Alabama, Kentucky, Ohio, North and South Carolina, Florida, Georgia and Texas) with four partners (Buffalo Rock, Gross & Jarson, Pepsi Bottling Ventures, PepsiCo Beverages America (previously Pepsi Beverage Company)).
+We announced earlier in the year that we had agreements in eight US states (Alabama, Kentucky, Ohio, North and South Carolina, Florida, Georgia and Texas) with four partners (Buffalo Rock, Gross & Jarson, Pepsi Bottling Ventures, PepsiCo Beverages America (previously Pepsi Beverage Company).
 We also commenced production in the US during the second half of the financial year with Pepsi Bottling Ventures.